-The judiciary is the system of the interconnected courts which administers justice in the name of the state.
-It is the mechanism for the resolution of disputes and pronouncement of punishment to the guilty.
+The judiciary is the system of interconnected courts that administers justice in the name of the state.
+It is the mechanism for the resolution of disputes and the pronouncement of punishment to the guilty.

 There are three different levels of courts in our country: